Dr. Thompson Maxwell, Naples' First Physician

 November 2025

-Born in 1771 in Amherst, Hillsborough County, New Hampshire, to Thompson Maxwell (Sr.) of Revolutionary War and Boston Tea Party fame and Sybil Wyman, Dr. Maxwell grew up in Amherst and apprenticed as a physician.
+Born in 1771 in Amherst, Hillsborough County, N.H. to Thompson Maxwell of Revolutionary War and Boston Tea Party fame and Sybil Wyman, Dr. Thompson Maxwell grew up in Amherst and apprenticed as a physician.
 He had three surviving brothers and one sister.
-Descriptions about the land in the Naples area got back to his father.
-Father and son, Thompson Maxwell Sr. and Dr. Thompson Maxwell Jr., came looking for land in this area based on Hugh Maxwell’s reports.
-Historic records show there are land purchases and sales in the Middlesex Valley just north of Naples made by a Thompson Maxwell.
+It is likely that word got back to his father about these New York lands and based on Hugh Maxwell’s reports the family decided to relocate.
+There are recorded land purchases and sales in the Middlesex Valley just north of Naples by Thompson Maxwell Sr.

-In 1793 & 1794 in a large log cabin that sat on the former village square of Watkinstown (the original name of the white settlement later called Naples), Dr. Maxwell also served as Naples’ second school teacher and taught children from the local Seneca whose settlement was not far away.
+In 1793-94 in a large log cabin that sat on the former Watkinstown (original name) village square, Dr. Thompson Maxwell served as Naples’ second schoolteacher and taught children from the local Seneca tribe whose settlement was nearby.
 He continued to serve Naples as its only physician until the late 1790s.
-His name appears infrequently in local historical articles but always with respect for his profession as both a physician and a school teacher.
+His name appears infrequently in local historical articles, but always with respect for his profession as both a physician and schoolteacher.

-Meanwhile, in Ballston Spa, NY, Dr. Thompson Maxwell had family and it was a much more populated area.
-It was there he may have met Mary (last name?) who became the mother of their four children, Joshua (b.
-1796), Wyman (b.1801), daughter Armenia (b.
-1804) and lastly, Thompson Charles (b.
-1811).
+In Ballston Spa, Dr. Maxwell had family and it was a much more populated area than Naples.
+It was there he may have met Mary (last name unknown) who became the mother of their four children: Joshua, born in 1796; Wyman, born in 1801; daughter Armenia, born in 1804; and Thompson Charles, born in 1811.
 Joshua and Wyman remained in Ballston Spa, while Thompson Charles moved to Wisconsin and Armenia to Michigan.

-Using the federal censuses, we can track the family’s journey around New York State, ending with their return to Naples!
-In 1810 the family is found in Brunswick, Rensselaer County; in 1820, they are in back in Ballston Spa, NY; in 1830, Herkimer, NY; data is missing for 1840; and in 1849, he and Mary’s arrival was mentioned in a local newspaper article that he had returned to Naples at the age of 80 still mentally sharp.
+Using the federal censuses, we can track the family's journey back across New York ending in Naples in 1849.
+In 1810, the family is found in Brunswick, Rensselaer County, and by 1820 are in back in Ballston Spa.
+Then by 1830 they are recorded as living in Herkimer.
+Census data for the family is missing for 1840.
+In 1849, Dr. Maxwell's and his wife's arrival was mentioned in a local article about him returning to Naples at the age of 80 still mentally sharp.

-By then Naples was a completely different village, and had moved south from its former location at the corner of Rushville Rd (Route 245) and Main Street to what we think of as Naples today.
-I’m sure he barely recognized the Naples he returned to.
-He and Mary are listed in Naples on the 1850 Federal census with no children.
-After extensive research, I have not found Thompson or Mary Maxwell on census records after that.
+By then, Naples was a completely different village, having moved south from its former location at the corner of Rushville Road and Main Street to what we think of as downtown Naples today.
+I’m sure Dr. Maxwell barely recognized the Naples he had returned to.
+In the 1850 federal census, he and Mary are listed as living in Naples with no children.

-It’s believed that Dr. Thompson Maxwell died in 1851.
-No location is given except perhaps New York State.
-It’s thought that Mary lived on and it is possible she went to live with one of her children and died before the 1860 federal census.
+It’s believed Dr. Maxwell died in 1851, with no location given except New York state.
+It’s also thought that Mary lived on and possibly went to reside with one of her children, dying before the 1860 federal census.

 For researchers, further family information can be found through findagrave.com’s page for Fairview Cemetery in Naples, NY.